Survival of the Cheapest: Cost-Aware Hardware Adaptation for Adversarial Robustness: Experiments

 \subsection{Datasets}

-The AFT models were evaluated using the MNIST~\cite{mnist}, CIFAR10~\cite{cifar}, and CIFAR100~\cite{cifar} datasets, chosen primarily for their standardized use in adversarial analysis~\cite{madry2017towards,croce_reliable_2020,carlini_towards_2017,deepfool} and decades of experimental results.
-Before training, we centered and scaled the data so that the attack distance would be analogous for all tested datasets.
-Furthermore, to reduce the complexities of system overhead, distributed or federated training, and the effect of shared cloud environments, we restricted ourselves to datasets that were small enough to reside entirely within GPU memory with the model, since the disk read speed in cloud environments is incredibly variable.
+The AFT models were evaluated using the MNIST~\cite{mnist}, CIFAR10~\cite{cifar}, and CIFAR100~\cite{cifar} datasets, chosen primarily for their standardised use in adversarial analysis~\cite{madry2017towards,croce_reliable_2020,carlini_towards_2017,deepfool} and decades of experimental results.
+Before training, we centred and scaled the data so that the attack distance would be comparable for all tested datasets.
+Furthermore, to reduce the complexities of system overhead, distributed or federated training, and the effect of shared cloud environments, we restricted ourselves to datasets that were small enough to reside entirely within GPU memory with the model--- testing these more complicated configurations is left to future work though the general methodology would remain unchanged.